cybermelons/life-hud/docs/prime/krishna-game-design.md

 ### WIP: Core Guild Types

-these are tentative guild types. possibly used to determine movesets/stats/equips. the other optionis to do gunas-affinity (see gunas docs).
+these are tentative guild types. possibly used to determine movesets/stats/equips. the other option instead is to do gunas-affinity (see gunas docs) as guild types.
+Or maybe, these are the archetypes. then the gunas affinity is an individual metric for each guild.

 **Kshatriya Campaign** (Warrior/Protector)
 - Primary Stats: Discipline, Courage, Strength